This post may contain affiliate links. Please see my disclosure policy for details.

 There’s two counters to buy tickets.
 One for normal tickets and one for extra tombs and photo passes.

-A regular ticket for the Valley of the Kings which allows you into three tombs is £200EGP (£10).
+A regular ticket for the tombs in the Valley of the Kings which allows you into three tombs is £200EGP (£10).
 This includes the options of 8 standard tombs that are open to the public.

 - Seti I (KV17) – £1000EGP (£43) – This is said to be the most impressive and well preserved tomb here with magnificent colour.
 No photography allowed.